sohailiqbal/PH_Image_Classification/README.md

 Cross-Validation: The code uses 5-fold cross-validation, with each fold dynamically sized to 20% of the dataset, making the code adaptable to any dataset size.

-Note: Transductive approaches (like this one) require more RAM compared to inductive methods since they process both training and test data.
+Note: Since transductive approaches (like this one) require more RAM compared to inductive methods since they process both training and test data so for quick results we recommend high RAM.

 Citation: If you use this code in your research, please cite our paper:
 Your Paper’s Citation Here